...

 Moreover, sole proprietorships using the flat-rate scheme can claim a 35% ‘discount’ on all INPS social security contributions.

-Setting up a sole proprietorship certainly has the advantage of allowing entrepreneurs to run their business with low running costs.
+Setting up a sole proprietorship in Italy certainly has the advantage of allowing entrepreneurs to run their business with low running costs.
 In fact:

 • There is no minimum initial capital requirement;